 Planks suck, but they are excellent core work and a great way to work the entire abdominal chain at once.

 Gardner noted that planks are also a very useful, effective compound exercise that works “the shoulders, trapezius, triceps, lats core, quads, glutes and hamstrings all in one go.”

 He went onto say that “The advantage of doing planks is that there are many variations and challenges you can add to make it more difficult as well as the ability to start off with a shorter duration for beginners and build up as you progress.”

 Push-ups are an incredibly popular strength training exercise preached as strength gospel in middle school P.E. for a reason: they’re an efficient compound movement for working the entire body.

 Arrellin explains that there are plentiful options for beginners, including “variations for push-ups that can be worked into your workout routine.
 Beginners can start with their first push-ups on a wall or countertop, then move to the floor with knees down or in the tabletop position.”

-Just like the squat, the form of a push-up can target different muscles in your arms depending on where you position your hands.
-Also, placing your feet wider apart can make the move easier, and putting them closer together can be more challenging.
+Just like the squat, the form of a push-up can target different muscles in the arms depending on where the hands are positioned.
+Also, placing the feet wider apart can make the move easier, and putting them closer together can be more challenging.